Why Employee Recognition

 Establish a Program of Continual Review

 You took on a department of disengaged employees.
-As the boss, you need to check in and monitor the impact of the changes you made.
-This includes the difference they are making to the business.
-A baseline cultural audit will have revealed things that need to change through developments.
+As the boss, you need to check in and monitor the impact of your changes.
+Potential impact may include the difference they are making to the business.
+A baseline cultural audit will reveal things that need to change through developments.
 Make time to revisit the areas of concern and see how the cultural indicators have changed.
 You can also introduce 360-degree feedback on issues, including your performance as a manager.
-This encourages an open culture, and gives the opportunity for employees to critique things they would like to see change.
+Transparency encourages an open culture, and gives the opportunity for employees to critique things they would like to see change.
 By being open to change and constructive feedback, you will encourage positive behaviors.

 When you use a variety of techniques to address culture and motivation, you can change a disengaged employee into one that engages.
 They will also be more focused on the work program.Take the first step to positive employee engagement today by getting professional support and advice from CoreCentive